brianbraatz/brianbraatz.github.io/content/post/Articles/_New4/Postscript in a Nutshell.md

 Even though PCL is often used in office printers due to speed and simplicity, PostScript **remains the king** for **graphic designers, publishers, and high-quality printing**.
 If you're printing a complex PDF or a detailed image, PostScript will ensure it looks the same on any printer.

-### Want to Learn More?
+### Links

 * [Wikipedia: PCL](https://en.wikipedia.org/wiki/Printer_Command_Language)
 * [Wikipedia: PostScript](https://en.wikipedia.org/wiki/PostScript)
 * [HP PCL and PostScript Differences](https://support.hp.com/us-en/document/c05051541)

-So, which one should you use? **If you just need fast text printing, PCL is great.
+**If you just need fast text printing, PCL is great.
 If you want perfect graphics and consistency, PostScript wins every time.**

 ***